Edward F. Cline: Personal life

 In 1913, Cline became engaged to Minnie Elizabeth Matheis, aged 18, who previously had been engaged three times in three months.
 They married on March 6, 1916.
 In 1918, they had a daughter, named Elizabeth Normand; Minnie contracted an infection in childbirth and died four days later.

 In 1919, Cline married Beatrice Altman.
 They had no children.
 She died in 1949.

 Cline died of cirrhosis in 1961.

 In popular culture

-One of the two detective characters in The X-Files episode "Clyde Bruckman's Final Repose", is named after him.
-Just like how the title of the episode itself is named after Clyde Bruckman.
+A character in The X-Files episode "Clyde Bruckman's Final Repose", Detective Cline, is named after him.

 Partial filmography

 Cline is credited as director unless noted.
 He directed nearly 60 Mack Sennett comedies between 1914 and 1933.